MA Career Path

 Career Path Opportunities

 Individual motivation, ability, and work ethic will determine how far an MA can advance in the enlisted or officer ranks during a 20- to 30-year career.
-An MA who has achieved the rank of E-6 may be eligible to apply for commissioning as a Limited Duty Officer (LDO).
-An MA who has achieved the rank of E-7 may be eligible to apply for commissioning in the Chief Warrant Officer (CWO) program.
-Both of these programs enable an MA to become a Security Specialist in the officer ranks.
+An MA who has achieved the rank of E-6 may be eligible to apply for commissioning as a Limited Duty Officer (LDO), allowing an enlisted MA to become a Security Specialist in the officer ranks.

 In the Navy Security Field, the MA will find a varied and challenging field of work with unmatched potential for personal growth and professional development.
 He or she will have the opportunity to develop problem solving, critical thinking, leadership, and organizational skills.
 The MA will develop practical knowledge and experience unmatched in the civilian world.
 Should the MA decide to separate, all training and experience can directly transfer to homeland security and law enforcement agencies.
 These training and development factors, along with a fantastic opportunity for travel, make any decision to leave the Navy a very difficult one.